leafo/lapis/docs/command_line.md

        help                  Show help for commands.
-       new                   Create a new Lapis project in the current directory server, serve         Start the server from the current directory build                 Rebuild configuration and send a reload signal (server: nginx) term                  Sends TERM signal to shut down a running server (server: nginx) exec, execute         Execute Lua on the server (server: nginx) migrate               Run any outstanding migrations
+       new                   Create a new Lapis project in the current directory server, serve         Start the server from the current directory build                 Rebuild configuration and send a reload signal to running server (server: nginx) term                  Sends TERM signal to shut down a running server (server: nginx) exec, execute         Execute Lua on the server (server: nginx) migrate               Run any outstanding migrations
-       generate              Generates a new file in the current directory from template
+       generate              Generates a new file in the current directory from template simulate              Execute a mock HTTP request to your application code without any server involved

 Note that some commands are only available for certain server types, eg. `lapis term` is only available for OpenResty/nginx.